meta-trial/meta3-demo/README.rst

     cd ~/clinicedc/meta3-demo/

 Note
+    There are a few caveats to migrating your own database instead of using the demo data.
 Running `migrate` on an empty database takes more than 30 min.
-If you do try to run `migrate` instead of restoring the demo data, in addition to the time it takes, you will run into a few simple problems with the `data` migrations.
-See the note on `running migrations on an empty database` in **Troubleshooting** below.
+Also, you will run into a few simple problems with the `data` migrations.
+See the note on`running migrations on an empty database` in **Troubleshooting** below.

-Now that our database has the required data schema, we need to run the post-migrate signals.
+Now that our database has the required data schema, we need to run the post-migrate signals to populate some static data.
+But this does not take long.

 To do this we just run the `migrate` command.

 .. code-block:: bash

     # run migrate to trigger the post-migrate signals
     python manage.py migrate

 Next, import the list of holidays that will be used when scheduling appointments.